Your Ultimate Guide To The Russian Orloff Chicken Breed

 The hens are not well-known to go broody.
 In most cases, you may need to incubate the eggs until they hatch.
 But the problem doesn’t stop there.

 Russian Orloff chicks are quite susceptible to diseases, probably due to the characteristic of late feathering in this breed.
-Besides providing good-quality feed, you will need to supplement their diet with extra vitamins and some herbs for chickens.
+Besides providing good-quality feed, you will need to supplement their diet with extra vitamins and some herbs.

 Despite the difficulties in the early stages, adult Russian Orloff chickens are one of the hardiest chickens.
 (4)

 It will take some time, but when they make it through to adulthood, they become one of the most hardy chickens out there (4).

 Although a slow-growing breed, Orloffs are very hardy and resistant to harsh winter weather.

 They were sought-after for this cold hardy trait, especially the hens who continued to lay eggs even in extremely cold weather.